pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 curl -O https://raw.githubusercontent.com/pingcap/tidb-operator/master/examples/aws/tidb-monitor.yaml
 ```

-Kindly refer to [*configure-a-tidb-cluster*](configure-a-tidb-cluster.md) to further customize and configure the CR before applying.
+Refer to [configure the TiDB cluster](configure-a-tidb-cluster.md) to further customize and configure the CR before applying.

 To deploy the `TidbCluster` and `TidbMonitor` CR in the EKS cluster, run the following command: